Thornolf/The-Smiling-Game/README.md

 A game where you need to click on the smiling person.

-*Realised at UQAR - Lévis with Rémi Giacometti during the course Inforoute.*
+*Realised at UQAR - Lévis with @Blouje during the course Inforoute.*